Azure/aks-engine/CONTRIBUTING.md

 # Contributing Guidelines

-The Microsoft aks-engine project accepts contributions via GitHub pull requests.
+The Microsoft AKS Engine project accepts contributions via GitHub pull requests.
 This document outlines the process to help get your contribution accepted.

 Please see also the [AKS Engine Developer Guide](docs/community/developer-guide.md).